Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

 How Temple Hill Primary Academy become caretakers of an Enchanted Woodland?

-The Temple Hill Trust is a community group managed by a group of dedicated volunteers and trustees.
-The Trust serves the 4,000 plus households of the Temple Hill Estate.
-The estate lies between the Dartford Marshes and Dartford Town Centre, Kent, England.
+The Temple Hill Trust is a community group managed by a group of dedicated volunteers and trustees from Temple Hill Primary Academy and the local community.
+The Trust serves the 4,000 plus households of the Temple Hill Estate, which lies between the Dartford Marshes and Dartford Town Centre, Kent, England.

 In the Spring of 2006 a local resident asked Debbie Fryer to take a look over their back fence.
 What she saw horrified her.
 Fly tipping as far as the eye could see and which had obviously being going on for many years.
 In some places it was 6ft high.
 As nature would have it, a new woodland had grown up through the rubbish and was flourishing alongside the historic trees that had been planted around the perimeter.
 The yews that had once lined the tidy Victorian footpaths were now straggly and struggling to thrive.

 The resident asked her if she could look into who owned the land – and so began a long journey.
 Debbie could see beyond the barricade of rubble, mattresses, smashed computers and burnt out cars.
 What she could see was something of wonderful benefit to the community, a place where children could play safely inspired by nature, a place to walk dogs, eat picnics and climb trees.
 A mammoth task lay ahead but one with the potential for a hugely positive gain.

 It transpired that this plot of land was once the cemetery for the old Joyce Green Hospital – the hospital was closed, the grounds had been fenced off and the cemetery had not been used for many years.
 Debbie tracked down the owner, The Department of Health, who fortunately suggested that they would ‘sell’ the land for £1 – stage two of the journey was complete.